Lymphoma in children

 The number of cycles of chemotherapy your child needs depends on the type and stage of their lymphoma and the exact treatment they are having.
 Your child’s specialist will tell you how many cycles your child is likely to need and how long this will take.

 - Children with Hodgkin lymphoma are likely to have a PET scan after their first few cycles of chemotherapy.
-The results of the scan are used to decide how many more cycles of chemotherapy your child needs, and if they need radiotherapy after finishing their chemotherapy.
+The results of the scan are used to decide if any adjustments need to be made to the dose or number of cycles of chemotherapy, and if they need radiotherapy after finishing their chemotherapy.

 - Treatment for non-Hodgkin lymphoma in children is sometimes given in phases, using different chemotherapy drugs at different times.
 Your child’s specialist will tell you what treatment your child needs at each phase and how long each phase is expected to take.
 Depending on the type and stage of your child’s lymphoma, their treatment might include: